Domain II — Assessment and Program Planning

 Marissa talks about collecting data using information from the student's entire educational team.

-TEA, Chapter 8: Progress Monitoring and Communicating Progress to Families (Educator)
+Chapter 8: Progress Monitoring and Communicating Progress to Families (Educator)

 In this course, instructional leaders will examine examples of progress-monitoring data to inform collaborative planning.
 They will engage with instructional question stems to enhance their ability to guide data analysis during meetings.
 Additionally, school leaders will identify key "look-fors" during classroom walk-throughs that align with instructional adjustments based on data analysis.

-TEA, Chapter 6: Assessments with Collaborative Instruction and Flexible Groupings (Educator)
+Chapter 6: Assessments with Collaborative Instruction and Flexible Groupings (Educator)

 In this course, educators will explore how routine assessment is used to develop data-driven instruction and how collaborative instruction and flexible grouping strategies can promote regular assessment and progress monitoring.
 Educators will learn actionable steps to effectively implement assessments in collaborative settings.

-TEA, Chapter 7: Co-Planning for Instruction (Educator)
+Chapter 7: Co-planning for Instruction (Educator)

 In this course, educators will understand how specially designed instruction is supported through co-planning and explore methodology for data-driven collaborative meetings.
 Additionally, they will create a co-planning agenda and action plan to support effective implementation.

-TEA, "Language and Communication Focused IEPs": Texas SPED Support
+TEA, "Language and Communication Focused IEPs"

 This 11-part course program series is intended to prepare educators and school administrators on how to use the IEP Discussion Guide in the best way possible.
 Each course covers a chapter in the IEP Discussion Guide.